PolyhedralDev/TerraDocs/docs/install/mod-client-world-creation.rst

 Check for any errors in your client logs and try to interpret what the issue might be.

-If you are unable to set up a world successfully, and have attempted to fix any issues yourself, please feel free to shoot us a message on our Discord server and provide any relevant information and most importantly the before mentioned logs!
+If you are unable to set up a world successfully, and have attempted to fix any issues yourself, please feel free to :doc:`ask for help </contact>` and provide any relevant information and most importantly the before mentioned logs!